fabver82/symfony-workshop/readme.md

 - test it !

-We are loading home/index.html.twig which extend the base.html.twig that we just edit. if we want to add specific data for this page, we need to add "blocks" in the base file, that wil be overwritten in the template.
+We are loading home/index.html.twig which extend the base.html.twig that we just edit.
+If we want to add specific data for this page, we need to add "blocks" in the base file, that wil be overwritten in the template that we load for this controller.
 You can also use partials for header, footer, or anything else.

 ## Login system

-We have now a login form to handle, so let's create our user model.
+We have now a login form to handle, so let's create our user model and make that thing work.
 No, we don't need to start coding yet !
 We are lazy and we will let symfony do it for us.

 checkout the doc about it and follow the steps : [https://symfony.com/doc/current/security.html#the-user](https://symfony.com/doc/current/security.html#the-user)